SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Research and Development

-Our research and development program is focused on product improvements, product extensions, innovations and cost reductions for our customers.
-Research and development expenditures include salaries, contractor fees, building costs, utilities, testing, technical IT, administrative expenses and allocation of corporate costs and are expensed, net of contract reimbursements, when incurred.
+Our research and development programs are focused on product improvements, product extensions, innovations and cost reductions for our customers.
+Research and development expenditures include salaries, contractor fees, building costs, utilities, testing, technical information technology expenses, administrative expenses and allocation of corporate costs and are expensed, net of contract reimbursements, when incurred.
 From time to time, we enter into agreements with customers and government agencies to fund a portion of the research and development costs of a particular project.
-We generally account for these reimbursements as an offset to the related research and development expenditure.
-Research and development expenses, net of contract reimbursements, were $616 million in 2016, $718 million in 2015 and $737 million in 2014.
-Contract reimbursements were $131 million in 2016, $98 million in 2015 and $121 million in 2014.
+When not associated with a sales contract, we generally account for these reimbursements as an offset to the related research and development expenditure.
+Research and development expenses, net of contract reimbursements, were $1.2 billion, $1.1 billion and $0.9 billion for the years ended December 31, 2022, 2021 and 2020, respectively.
+Contract reimbursements were $110 million, $104 million and $86 million for the years ended December 31, 2022, 2021 and 2020, respectively.

 Related Party Transactions

 In accordance with the provisions of various joint venture agreements, we may purchase products and components from our joint ventures, sell products and components to our joint ventures and our joint ventures may sell products and components to unrelated parties.
 Joint venture transfer prices may differ from normal selling prices.
 Certain joint venture agreements transfer product at cost, some transfer product on a cost-plus basis, and others transfer product at market value.
-Our related party sales are presented on the face of our Consolidated Statements of Income.
-Our related party purchases were not material to our financial position or results of operations.
+Sales to nonconsolidated equity investees were $1.2 billion, $1.7 billion and $1.3 billion for the years ended December 31, 2022, 2021 and 2020, respectively.
+Related party sales in 2022 were down primarily due to lower sales in China due to COVID shutdowns and the acquisition of Cummins Westport, Inc. (Westport JV).
+Accounts receivable from nonconsolidated equity investees are presented on the face of our Consolidated Balance Sheets.
+Purchases from nonconsolidated equity investees were $1.8 billion, $1.8 billion and $1.3 billion for the years ended December 31, 2022, 2021 and 2020, respectively, and accounts payable to nonconsolidated equity investees were $292 million and $227 million at December 31, 2022, and 2021, respectively.

 The entire disclosure for the general note to the financial statements for the reporting entity which may include, descriptions of the basis of presentation, business description, significant accounting policies, consolidations, reclassifications, new pronouncements not yet adopted and changes in accounting principles.